 Located on the intersection of 14th Ave and 8th St and right across from Brown Hall, Pius XII Newman Center is open 24 hours a day, seven days a week allowing students place to study, play, and pray in the midst of college life.
 College is increasingly difficult and challenging to students who come to campus with open hearts and minds.
 Pius XII Newman Center provides Catholic formation through the Sacraments, Sacred Scripture, and various educational opportunities to learn Jesus’ answers to the questions of our own day.

 Faculty, staff, and other community members are welcome to join in this mission of forming and supporting the future leaders of the Church and our community.
 The current director is Father Andrew Dickinson.
-He is assisted by Linda Lambertz, secretary, and the FOCUS team under the direction of Andrew Tomsche.
+He is assisted by Linda Lambertz, secretary, Campus Minister, Monica Elsinger, and the FOCUS team under the direction of Corey Manning.

 Pius XII Newman Center is an embassy of the Catholic faith to the campus of South Dakota State University, providing refuge, culture, and formation for college students, faculty, and staff.